pedasmith/BluetoothDeviceController/BluetoothCodeGeneratordotNetCore/AboutBluetoothCodeGenerator.md

 !=|Not-equals
 contains|The left string contains the right string.
 Compare is case-insensitive !contains|The left string does not contain the right string.
-Compare is case-insensitive
+Compare is case-insensitive length\>|Length of left-hand macro is greater-than right hand value

 ### ListOutput=parent or child or global (default)